GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 Further examples can be found on the HHS website in their [Health App Use Scenarios & HIPAA](https://hipaaqsportal.hhs.gov/community-library/accounts/92/925889/Public/OCR-health-app-developer-scenarios-2-2016.pdf) document.

 ### App Scenario 1:
 A consumer downloads a health app to their smartphone.
-They populate it with their own information.
+They populate it with their information.
 For example, the consumer inputs blood glucose levels and blood pressure readings they obtained herself using home health equipment.

 **Does HIPAA Compliance Apply?** No. The developer is not creating, receiving, maintaining or transmitting protected health information (PHI) on behalf of a covered entity or another business associate.
 The consumer is using the developer’s app to help manage and organize their information without any involvement of her health care providers.

 ### App Scenario 2:
 A consumer downloads a health app to their smartphone that is designed to help them manage a chronic condition.
 They download data from their doctor’s EHR through a patient portal, onto their computer and then uploads it into the app.
-They also add their own information to the app.
+They also add their information to the app.

 **Does HIPAA Compliance Apply?** No. The developer is not creating, receiving, maintaining or transmitting protected health information (PHI) on behalf of a covered entity or another business associate.
-Instead, the consumer obtains health information from their provider, combines it with health information they input and uses the app to organize and manage that information for their own purposes.
+Instead, the consumer obtains health information from their provider, combines it with health information they input and uses the app to organize and manage that information for their purposes.
 There is no indication that the provider or a business associate of the provider hired the app developer to provide or facilitate this service.

 ### App Scenario 3:
 At the direction of their provider, a patient downloads a health app to their smartphone.
 The provider has contracted with app developer for patient management services, including remote patient health counseling, monitoring of patients’ food and exercise, patient messaging, EHR integration and application interfaces.
 Information the patient inputs are automatically incorporated into the provider's EHR.